 Sample data for each problem will be provided in the samps directory under the Desktop directory beneath your home directory.
-If there are testing tools for interactive problems (see the separate Addendum to Judging Notes: Interactive Problems), then the testing tools will also appear in the corresponding samps directory.
+If there are testing tools for interactive problems (see the separate Judging Notes), then the testing tools will also appear in the corresponding samps directory.